pdrfleite/pdrfleite.github.io/_tabs/about.md

 <!-->> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip }-->

 Well met traveller!
-It seems I have piqued you're interest.
+It seems I have piqued your interest.
 Unfortunately, there's nothing else to see...

 While you're here though...
 This is what I've been up to.